 Distance: The route described is 12.7 miles round trip.
-Parking at the bottom of Burch Mountain Road adds about 2 miles to the ride.
-There are also other side roads to explore if you want to lengthen the ride.
+Parking at the bottom of the paved portion of Burch Mountain Road adds another 2 miles (roundtrip) to the ride.
+There are also other side roads to explore if you want to lengthen this ride.

 Elevation: 3,420 feet from end of the pavement to top of Radio Tower summit

 Recommended Season: Spring and autumn are prettiest, but the climb up the road is a good early-morning or evening workout in summer.

 Access: From intersection of Highway 97 and Easy Street in the Old Station part of Wenatchee, follow Easy Street 0.2 miles north and turn right on Peters Street.
 Burch Mountain Road takes off to the left in another 50 yards.
 For a longer ride, park on the right side of Peter Street at the intersection of these two roads.
 Or turn left on Burch Mountain Road and follow it uphill for 1 mile until the pavement ends.
 Park on the left side of the road shortly before the pavement ends or in a small pullout (also on the left) about 75 yards farther uphill after the pavement ends.

 - Set the odometer at pavement’s end (elevation, 1,290 feet).
 Ride the main road uphill.

 - Mile 1.15: A smaller road branches right and heads downhill.
 Stay on the main road and keep heading uphill.